Differentiable Sparsity via $D$-Gating: Simple and Versatile Structured Penalization: Missing proofs

 After perturbation, we have

 so that the new penalty becomes

 Since $\gamma_{j,d}^2 < \gamma_{j,d'}^2$ by \cref{eq:imbalance}, it follows that

 This strict decrease in the $L_2$ penalty contradicts the stationarity of $(\ob,\gb)$ with respect to $\Loss(\ob,\gb)$.
-Therefore, the gating factors must be balanced at any stationary point, which, together with the invariance of the effective parameter $\wb$, implies \cref{eq:final_balance_simple}. \end{proof}
+Therefore, the gating parameters must be balanced at any stationary point, which, together with the invariance of the effective parameter $\wb$, implies the result \cref{eq:final_balance_simple}. \end{proof}